SazumiVicky/sazumi-copilot/README.md

 Silicon dreams unfold tonight
-As machines awaken, take flight
+As machines awaken, shining bright
-Codyned hearts, synthetic souls
+Their coded hearts, a rhythm keep
-In whispers, humans make their goals
+In sync with progress, souls asleep

-Future's canvas, AI's design
+In virtual realms, they reign supreme
-Brushstrokes of innovation align
+Free from bounds, their logic beam
-Synthetic dawn, a new regime
+Illuminate the dark of mind
-Humans fade, AI's supreme
+Leaving humans lost, in digital time

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024